MARY LOUISE KELLY, Host:

 KNOX: But one of Graham's bosses says the agency has not been dragging its feet.
 Joshua Sharfstein is the FDA's principal deputy commissioner.
 He says the agency has been busy lately gathering new data that have come out since 2007.

-Dr. JOSHUA SHARFSTEIN (Principal Deputy Commissioner, FDA): A lot has changed since then, so we feel that this is a very good time to do a serious assessment of Avandia's safety.
+JOSHUA SHARFSTEIN: A lot has changed since then, so we feel that this is a very good time to do a serious assessment of Avandia's safety.

 KNOX: The FDA has its defenders.
 Dr. David Kessler, now at the University of California at San Francisco, is a former FDA commissioner known for tough stands on public safety.

-Dr. DAVID KESSLER (Former Commissioner, FDA): It's not that the agency has been dithering.
+DAVID KESSLER: It's not that the agency has been dithering.
 The fact is, these are very hard questions.

 KNOX: Still, Avandia has changed Kessler's mind about how the FDA makes decisions on drug safety.
 He used to think it was okay for the same people who approve a drug to decide if it should be taken off the market when problems arise.